 The Jacobson Center also offers workshops and one-to-one sessions on time management, organization and academic study skills.

-The Career Development Office (CDO) provides assistance to students, alumnae, Smith staff and faculty, and their families in preparing for changing career environments and climates.
+The Lazarus Center for Career Development (CDO) provides assistance to students, alumnae, Smith staff and faculty, and their families in preparing for changing career environments and climates.
 The CDO's professional staff offers counseling, both individually and in groups, and their services are available throughout the calendar year.
-They hold seminars, workshops and panel discussions that cover internships, career choice and decision-making, résumé writing, interviewing and job search techniques, alumnae networking, career presentations, applying to graduate and professional schools and summer jobs.
+They hold seminars, workshops and panel discussions that cover internships, career choice and decision-making, resumé writing, interviewing and job search techniques, alumnae networking, career presentations, applying to graduate and professional schools and for summer jobs.